openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-unity-driver.rst

 Driver configuration
 ~~~~~~~~~~~~~~~~~~~~

-.. note:: The following instructions should all be performed on Block Storage
+.. note:: The following instructions should all be performed on
-          nodes.
+          cinder-volume container.

 #.
 Install `storops` from pypi: